lojnys/finance-record/README.md

 *06/19/2022*
 - [x] Fix error 1: error in retrieving the previous total amount.
 - [ ] Fix error 2: error in retrieving the transaction (addtion. by filter).

+*07/01/22*
+- [x] Fix error 2: error in retrieving the transaction by filter.
+- [x] Finished 3 basic options (creating accounts, updating the account, retrieving the transaction history)
+- [ ] Addition.
+Retrieving transaction history by putt